-To demonstrate how major brands are partnering with influencers across social, here we’ve analyzed ten exemplary influencer marketing examples on Instagram and YouTube.
+To demonstrate how major brands are partnering with influencers across social, here we’ve analyzed ten exemplary influencer marketing examples on Instagram, TikTok, YouTube, and Snapchat.
 The influencers involved range from a comedian to a stuntman, but common among all is the use of personal flair and inventiveness to showcase brands.

 For its #MeetAnOwner campaign Subaru solicited the help of three influencers specifically for their video expertise.
 Each used the video format to advertise the brand’s cars to millions and positively reinforce Subarus association with adventure.

 Within the campaign, stuntman Devin Graham (devinsupertramp) stands out for creating a YouTube video of himself and friends skydiving off a cliff via a giant slip in slide.
 The influencer explicitly thanks Subaru for making the video possible and in doing so positions Subaru as a forward-looking company that funds adventurous projects.